freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 # Reinforcement Learning

+!!!
+Note
+    Reinforcement learning dependencies include large packages such as `torch`, which should be explicitly requested during `./setup.sh -i` by answering "y" to the question "Do you also want dependencies for freqai-rl (~700mb additional space required) [y/N]?"
+Users who prefer docker should ensure they use the docker image appended with `_freqaiRL`.

 Setting up and running a Reinforcement Learning model is the same as running a Regressor or Classifier.
 The same two flags, `--freqaimodel` and `--strategy`, must be defined on the command line:

 ```bash